Hamdi Marzouki

 Hamdi Marzouki (حمدي مرزوقي; born 23 January 1977) is a retired Tunisian professional footballer who played as a defender.
-From 2000 to 2004, he represented Tunisia national football team internationally and played at the 2002 FIFA World Cup in Korea-Japan.
+From 2000 to 2004, he represented the Tunisia national football team internationally and played at the 2002 FIFA World Cup in Korea-Japan.
 Marzouki has also represented Tunisia in the 1993 FIFA U-17 World Championship.

 Club career

 Club Africain

 Marzouki began his professional career with Tunisian Ligue Professionnelle 1 side Club Africain in 2000 and played for the club twice.
-In 2001, he helped Club Africain to reach the Semi-finals of the African Cup Winners' Cup.
+In 2001, he helped Club Africain reach the semi-finals of the African Cup Winners' Cup.
 Between 2000 and 2002, he appeared in 50 league matches and scored 4 goals.

 Stade Tunisien

 In 2002, he signed with Stade Tunisien of the Tunisian Ligue Professionnelle 1 and appeared in 57 league matches, scoring 6 goals.
 With the Tunisian side, he won the Tunisian Coupe de la Ligue Professionnelle in 2002 and Tunisian President's Cup in 2003.